Array (Sequential Storage)

 // Remove the last element, temporarily use -1 to represent the deleted element

-Suppose I have an array of size 10 with 5 elements, and I want to delete the second element (arr[1]
+Suppose I have an array of size 10 with 5 elements, and I want to delete the second element (arr[1]), what should I do?

-Here, too, we need to "move data."
-Move all elements after the deleted one forward by one to keep everything in order.
+Again, we need to "move data".
+Move all elements after the deleted one forward by one, so the array stays in order.

 // An array of size 10 already contains 5 elements